NitorCreations/wicket-utils/README.md

 - `ViewSizeToolbar` - change the view size of a `DataTable`
 - `MaxLengthTextField`
 - `ShorteningLabel` - shortens the display value and adds an ellipsis
+- `CollapsingBorder` and `CollapsingContainer` for ajax based collapsing content

 ### Form components
 - `AjaxElementChoice` - works similarly to a radio group but on arbitrary components